 Lexercise Structured Literacy - IDA AccreditedPLUS Program

 The Lexercise professional development series is recognized by the International Dyslexia Association (IDA) as an Accredited Program Plus in recognition that it prepares professionals to provide targeted, intensive structured literacy interventions to individuals and small groups of students.
 The International Dyslexia Association standards require that therapists have, in addition to coursework, a supervised clinical practicum in which they gain experience applying the knowledge and skills learned in coursework to clinical intervention.
-Professionals who complete Lexercise's structured literacy professional development series and pass IDA's Knowledge and Practice Examination for Effective Reading Instruction (KPEERI) exam are eligible for CERI's Structured Literacy™ Dyslexia Specialist (SLDS) designation.
+Professionals who complete Lexercise's structured literacy professional development series and pass IDA's Knowledge and Practice Examination for Effective Reading Instruction (KPEERI) exam are eligible to apply for CERI's Structured Literacy™ Dyslexia Specialist (SLDS) designation.
 The Center for Effective Reading Instruction (CERI) is an affiliate of the International Dyslexia Association (IDA).
 You can learn more about CERI at this link.
 More information about the KPEERI can be found at this link.

 - Course 1: The Structure of Written English (~ 30 hours, at your own pace, certificate can be requested upon completion)